 The Exhibition Center is the first stop of Mogao Cave's visiting.
 Travelers will firstly be led to watch a film “Thousand-Year Mogao” which introduces the origin and development of Mogao Caves in 20 minutes.
 Second movie is the “Dream Buddhist Land” which presents some of most outstanding caves in a large dome screen.
 Travelers can see the clear details of the caves, including the colors of paintings, varies shapes of sculptures from the screen.

 So far, there are in total 492 caves built in different dynasties with different features.
 Murals, colorful sculptures are the best highlights of each cave.
-Following are some most outstanding caves which are open for publics.
+The Followings are some most outstanding caves which are open for publics.

 No. 148 – located on the southern cliff, this cave was built during late Tang Dynasty, and houses a giant sleeping Buddha which is 16 meters in length.
 Many sculptures of important figures in Buddhist legends standing behind the Buddha statue and showing different expressions.